lleon95/templated-bst/REPORT.md

 ![](plots/insertion.png)

 The picture presented above summarises the performance of the insertion process in both, the *bst* and the `std::map`.
-It is possible to notice
+It is possible to notice that the insertion and emplacement in the `std::map` behaves similarly, whereas in the *bst* case, it is different.
+The difference could be due to caching or another kind of phenomenon, given that the emplacement uses the insertion method inside.

+Besides, the insertion process in bst is faster than the `std::map` when the number of elements reaches the `100'000`, whereas for smaller cases (tens), the `std::map` behaves faster but inside of the same order of magnitude.

+This means that the bst implementation is competitive even when the tree hasn't been balanced, since the balancing affects given that before inserting, the implementation performs a lookup for the leaf/node to be filled.

 2. **Finding**